artainmo/web-development/README.md

 This is a framework for webdevelopment written in the general-purpose programming language Ruby.
 Although both backend and frontend development is possible, it is mostly used for backend development.<br>
 It uses a default MVC structure and uses multiple web/programming conventions, it enables rapid deployment and is widely used.

+**Flask**<br>
+Flask is a micro web framework written in Python.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries are needed.
+It still contains useful features while being quick and easy to use.
+Contrarily to the python web framework Django, flask is usually used for simple applications.

 ### Frontend
 **HTML & CSS**<br>
 The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.<br>